Quantum synchronization of qubits via dynamical Casimir effect: Numerical results

-Figs.~\ref{fig:result2}(b)--(e) shows examples of the time evolution of $\Braket{\sigma_\mathrm{z}^{1,2}}$ and $C_{\Delta t}\left(t\right)$ for $\alpha_0=0.000$ and $\alpha_0=0.035$ with $g_1 = 0.040$, $g_2 = 0.041$, and $\Delta t = 200$.
-It is worth pointing out that $\Braket{\sigma_\mathrm{z}^{1,2}}$ in Fig.~\ref{fig:result2}(d) maintain in-phase synchronization with $C_{\Delta t}\left(t\right)\sim1$ for $t > 500\left(=\tau\right)$, subsequent to the cessation of oscillations in the boundary condition.
-This result may appear non-trivial because in the case shown in Fig.~\ref{fig:result2}, each qubit has a distinct coupling strength $g_\mu$, therefore even if one qubit has the same initial state as the other, they do not necessarily behave as a synchronized pair of oscillators.
+Figures~\ref{fig:result2}(b)--(e) show examples of the time evolution of $\Braket{\sigma_\mathrm{z}^{1,2}}$ and $C_{\Delta t}\left(t\right)$ with $g_1 = 0.040$, $g_2 = 0.041$, and $\Delta t = 200$.
+We set $\alpha_0=0$ and $\alpha_0=4 \times 10^{-3}$ for Figs.~\ref{fig:result2}(b)--(c) and Figs.~\ref{fig:result2}(d)--(e), respectively.
+It is worth pointing out that $\Braket{\sigma_\mathrm{z}^{1}}$ and $\Braket{\sigma_\mathrm{z}^{2}}$ in Fig.~\ref{fig:result2}(d) maintain in-phase synchronization following the switching-off of the oscillation in the boundary condition at $t = 500 \left(=\tau\right)$.
+Correspondingly, the value of $C_{\Delta t}\left(t\right)$ maintains nearly 1 in Fig.~\ref{fig:result2}(e).
+This result may appear non-trivial because in the case shown in Figs.~\ref{fig:result2}(d)--(e), each qubit has a distinct coupling strength $g_\mu$.
+Therefore, even if one qubit has the same initial state as the other, they do not necessarily behave as a synchronized pair of oscillators.
 Nonetheless, the stability of the synchronization can be ensured by satisfying the condition described by Eq.~\eqref{eq:condition_B2}.
-As shown in Eq.~\eqref{eq:C_result2}, Eq.~\eqref{eq:condition_B2} is almost satisfied with the parameters chosen in the Figs.~\ref{fig:result2}(d)--(e).
-In essence, this underscores that the stable synchronization depicted in Fig.~\ref{fig:result2}(d) is not an anomalous phenomenon; rather, it represents a consistent and anticipated outcome.
+As confirmed in Eq.~\eqref{eq:C_result2_2}, this condition is almost satisfied by the parameters selected in Figs.~\ref{fig:result2}(d)--(e).
+In essence, this underscores the fact that the stable synchronization depicted in Figs.~\ref{fig:result2}(d)--(e) is not an anomalous phenomenon; rather, it represents a reasonable outcome.